skip to Main Content

 7.5 How can we respond to the impacts of climate change?

-The materials emphasize scientific inquiry and practical application.
-Through case studies provided by the Hong Kong Observatory, students are guided to conduct data analysis, field studies, and extended research, fostering critical thinking and scientific literacy.
-At the same time, the teaching package references international and local frameworks, including the Paris Agreement and Hong Kong’s Climate Action Plan 2050, encouraging students to propose targeted mitigation and adaptation strategies and to apply their learning outcomes to both classroom assessments and real-world problem solving.
+At the same time, the Learning and Teaching Resources references international and local frameworks, including the Paris Agreement which came into effect at the end of 2016 and Hong Kong’s Climate Action Plan 2050, encouraging students to propose targeted mitigation and adaptation strategies and to apply their learning outcomes to both classroom assessments and real-world problem solving.

 Production Team: